Florida Rental Laws - An Overview of Landlord Tenant Rights in St. Augustine

 • Providing Safe Conditions: To protect the safety of their tenants and guests, landlords must take care of risks including mold, lead paint, and structural flaws.

-• Respecting Tenant Privacy: Except in cases of emergency or with the tenant's permission, landlords are required to protect tenant privacy by giving prior notice before visiting the rental property.
+• Respecting Tenant Privacy: Except in cases of emergency or with the tenant's permission, landlords are required to protect tenant privacy by giving the tenant written notice before visiting the dwelling unit.

 • Enforcing Lease Terms: Terms of the lease, including maintenance obligations, rent obligations, and behavioral guidelines for tenants, must be upheld by the landlord.